S. Francisco Garden: Changes

-The Garden Today
+The garden today

 There is an octagonal pavilion of Chinese architecture on the lower level of the garden.
 Amazingly, this small building is one of Macau's busiest libraries.
 The garden also retains most of the beautiful balustrade that goes around it.
 The balusters also serve as support for the railing of the stairs that join the lower level of the garden to the upper level.
 On this level the garden features a tower built by the Portuguese military to honour World War I war heroes.
-Once a military barracks (now used as office for the Secretariat for Security) and officers club, the grounds are now a garden and home to the Association for the Handicapped.
+Once a military barracks (now used as office for the Secretariat for Security) and officers club, the grounds are now a garden and home to the Association for the handicapped.